 At Immersive Didactics, we’ve constructed a theoretical model for learning that offers an intuitive novel perspective on how learning works.
-We call this model The Immersive Didactics Theater of the Mind, and it integrates premier insights from neuroscience and education.
+We call this model The Immersive Didactics Four layers of Conscious Learning, and it integrates premier insights from neuroscience and education.
 This article is meant to explain this novel model, it’s theoretical grounding and it’s applications in education.
 However, to understand the model, we should first explore our fairly ‘brain-centric’ definition of learning.

 “Learning is the act of acquiring and strengthening neurological patterns that can be applied at a later time.”